 The case for urban living

-For every person craving the peace and homeliness of a countryside property, there’s another who wouldn’t be able to bear missing out on the energy, vibrancy and boundless possibilities that come with living in a thriving urban centre.
-Here are just a few of them:
+For every person craving the peace and homeliness of a countryside property, there’s another who wouldn’t be able to bear missing out on the energy, vibrancy and boundless possibilities that come with living in a thriving city.

 Better professional opportunities